kaitoy/pcap4j/README.md

 For your information, M2E was formerly called [m2eclipse](http://m2eclipse.sonatype.org/).
 If you want to build Pcap4j with m2eclipse, skip the step 2 and import the maven project instead of the eclipse project in the step 4.

+The build procedure using Maven command line is the following.

+0. Install WinPcap/libpcap<br>
+   The pcap library is needed for the unit tests ran in the Build step.
+1. Install JDK1.5+<br>
+   Set the environment variable JAVA_HOME properly.
+2. Install Maven<br>
+   The newer the better.
+Add the path of the Maven bin directory to the environment variable PATH.
+3. Install Git<br>
+   Download [Git](http://git-scm.com/downloads) and install it.
+   This step is optional, you can skip this step.
+4. Clone the Pcap4J repository<br>
+   Execute the following command: `git clone git@github.com:kaitoy/pcap4j.git`<br>
+   If you skipped the step 3, download the repository as a [zip ball](https://github.com/kaitoy/pcap4j/zipball/master) and extract it.
+5. Build<br>
+   Open a command prompt, `cd` to the project root directory(i.e. the same directory as the pom.xml in the directory created in the step 4), and execute `mvn install`.

 License
 -------